chrisjaeleedesign/universal-workflows/tools/create-workflow/workflow-new.md

     -   Extract `goal` (rest of string).
     -   If empty, ASK user: "What is the name and goal of the new workflow?"
 2.  **Determine Category**:
-    -   Scan `.agent/workflows/commands/` for existing subdirectories.
+    -   Scan `.agent/workflows/local-workflows/` for existing subdirectories.
-    -   ASK user: "Which category should this go into? (e.g., 'universal-workflows', 'content', 'experiments', or a new one)"
+    -   ASK user: "Which category should this go into? (e.g., 'experiments', 'content', 'data', or a new one)"
 3.  **Validate**:
     -   Ensure name is kebab-case.
-    -   Check if file `.agent/workflows/commands/{category}/{name}.md` already exists.
+    -   Check if file `.agent/workflows/local-workflows/{category}/{name}.md` already exists.
     -   If it exists, STOP and suggest using the `update` path or ASK to overwrite.
 </step_1_intake>

 <step_2_design>
 <title>Architect the Workflow</title>
-1.  **Read Standards**: Review `standards.md` for structure and best practices.
+1.  **Read Standards**: Review `workflow-standards.md` for structure and best practices.
 2.  **Select Pattern**:
     -   Research -> "Deep Dive"
     -   Action -> "Factory" or "Execution"